-This ABC watch is not that complex, it has a single button that helps you run though most of the features.
-Allowing you to flip though the Thermometer, compass, the time, alarm, and whatever else your heart desires.
+This ABC watch is not that complex, it has a single button that helps you run through most of the features.
+Allowing you to flip through the Thermometer, compass, the time, alarm, and whatever else your heart desires.

 Some cool features: